Images Depict Mature Plants

-Arborvitae Green Giant trees are known for their ease of care and low maintenance, which makes them so popular.
+Junior Giant Arborvitae trees are known for their ease of care and low maintenance, which makes them so popular.
 This class of trees is a perfect choice for any homeowner who has a busy or inconsistent schedule but still wants to enjoy the beauty and benefits of live plants.

 How to create a PRIVACY SCREEN

 If the goal is to create a privacy screen around your home or property, we recommend planting Junior Giant Arborvitaes in a line with about 8 feet apart from each other to create quick privacy.
 However, they can be planted at 10 to 12-foot intervals if you don’t mind waiting a bit for privacy; planting them closer together will reach the privacy goal faster.

 Junior Giant Arborvitae trees make an excellent windbreak, standing up to the strongest of winter winds, due to its substantial root system.
 Windbreaks are a perfect way to reduce your heating bills in the winter time by blocking the cold winds that sneak into the house and create a cold environment.
 When planted in a staggered row, this tree can also act as a sound buffer and reduce noise coming from busy streets, loud neighbors, or anything else that can be disturbing your peace.